-A consumer has exercised his withdrawal right timely if he has sent the communication with which he withdraws from the contract within the prescribed period of fourteen calendar days.
+A consumer has exercised the withdrawal right timely if s/he has sent the communication with which s/he withdraws from the contract within the prescribed period of fourteen calendar days.
 The consumer has to prove that the withdrawal decision has been made within the fourteen calendar days.
-If the consumer withdraws from the contract, he has another 14 days to send the good back.
+If the consumer withdraws from the contract, s/he has another 14 days to send the good back.